aroz-online/launcher/README.md

 ## Usage

+### Folder Structure

+Put the launcher binary inside the arozos source root (aka the src folder) with a executable binary next to it in the same directory, and start the launcher with the start command.

+Here is an example folder structure that will launch correctly

+- web/
+- system/
+- arozos_linux_amd64
+- launcher

+### Start Command

 All parameter passed to the launcher will be passed to the arozos binary which the launcher will pick from wildcard arozos_* or ./arozos (or arozos.exe if you are running it on windows).
 Example:

 ```